 Dexter, Yvonne (2016) Storyboarding as an aid to learning about death situations in children's nurse education.
 In: Hospice UK: People, Partnerships and Potential, 16-18 Nov 2016, Liverpool.
-(In Press)
+(Unpublished)

-Hospice UK Conference November 2016.pdf - Draft Version
+Hospice UK Conference November 2016.pdf - Accepted Version

 Restricted to Repository staff only